DanLavine/willow/README.md

 # Terms
 TODO - not 100% sure on what I want to call the specific pieces of this system yet.

+* Message - A unit of work that is either of the queue or pub-sub brokers
+* Producer - This is the client that sends messages to willow
+* Consumer - This is the client that receives messages from willow

 # Unique Features

 What makes willow unique from other systems and why should I use it rather than something